 - We produce resins that are used by major brands to make products that are fully biodegradable and can replace many plastics made with petrochemicals.

 - We also provide our business partners with research, development and toll-manufacturing services for biobased materials and other applications.

 Our product applications include additives, aqueous coatings, monofilaments, extrusion coating, extrusion lamination, film resins, blown film, hot-melt adhesives, injection molding, and thermoforming polymers.

 We own more than 150 patents in nearly 20 countries for a range of manufacturing processes and biopolymer formulations, including Nodax®.
 Danimer Scientific’s biopolymer resins, including various combinations of PHA (polyhydroxyalkanoate) and PLA (polylactic acid), are created through a proprietary reactive-extrusion process.

 We also customize a wide variety of PLA products for end uses specified by our customers.
 Our PHA/PLA formulations are designed to meet a wide spectrum of technical characteristics, allowing customization to fit specific customer requirements.
 As a result, Danimer Scientific offers improved product performance for biopolymer resins made primarily from materials that are compostable and biodegradable.

 What services does Danimer Scientific provide?

-Danimer Scientific manufactures Nodax® PHA as well as other biopolymers to meet our customers’ demands.
+Danimer Scientific manufactures Nodax® as well as other biopolymers to meet our customers’ demands.